aseichter2007/ClipboardConqueror/readme.md

-//open terminal at folder and run npm i npm start or npm linux for mac/linuz
+//open terminal at folder and run npm i npm start or npm run linux for mac/linux

 I provide sampleLaunchKoboldBat.bat and hermes16.kcpps to ease making quick launch shortcuts.
-They need to be changed to match your system, and the bat expects to be in the same folder as both koboldcpp.exe and hermes16.kcpps.  hermes16.kcpps contains a full path that must match the model location, recommend loading and saving the file to change the target.
+They need to be changed to match your system, and the bat expects to be in the same folder as both koboldcpp.exe and hermes16.kcpps.  hermes16.kcpps contains a full path that must match the model location, I recommend loading and saving the file to change the target.
 Also, lately I have found smaller batch sizes is better when I am pushing my memory limits, 512 and higher end up putting context on the hard drive at large contexts.

 --------------------------------